Hypostomus derbyi

 Hypostomus derbyi is a species of catfish in the family Loricariidae.
 It is native to South America, where it occurs in the basins of the Iguazu River and the Urugua-í River, which are both tributaries of the Paraná River.
 The species reaches 31 cm (12.2 inches) in standard length and is believed to be a facultative air-breather.

+Etymology

+The fish is named in honor of American geologist Orville A. Derby (1851–1915), “who has spent thirty-five years in the cause of science in Brazil, and who rendered [Haseman] more assistance than any other man in South America”.